macastrogimenez/MyPPCPRepo/README.md

-PARALLEL AND CONCURRENT PROGRAMMING
+# PRACTICAL PARALLEL AND CONCURRENT PROGRAMMING

-New repo for anything PPCP related
+Repo for PPCP exercises, assignments and thoughts.